coilhq/mucoa/README.md

 * **Participant A Clearing B** - Existing or on demand account to record the clearing from A to B

 ### Activity
-A pays B = 70, these are linked transfers
+A pays B = 70, these are linked transfers, then
+> TODO @jason complete the activity.

 #### Participant A Transfer units to Participant B (Payer to Payee direct):
-> Hub allows for direct liquidity to Payee.
+Hub allows for direct liquidity to Payee.

 ```
 DR A Liquidity                                  70
     CR A Clearing (B)                                     70